Japanese Pepper Tree

 An ornamental shrub or small tree that makes a great garden accent or screen; beautiful pinnate green glossy foliage is dense and fern-looking; nice yellow fall color; can be easily shaped with pruning

-Japanese Pepper Tree has attractive green foliage which emerges gold in spring.
+Japanese Pepper Tree has attractive green deciduous foliage which emerges gold in spring on a plant with an upright spreading habit of growth.
 The crinkled pointy compound leaves are highly ornamental and turn yellow in fall.
 It features subtle corymbs of chartreuse flowers in early summer.
-The fruit is not ornamentally significant.

 Japanese Pepper Tree is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.